showme13467/bachelorsThesis/README.md

 ![Homepage Example Screenshot](https://raw.githubusercontent.com/showme13467/bachelorsThesis/master/example-images/Webpage6.PNG)

 After confirming the entered data, it is now possible to move your device to the appropriate place in your room.
 First the new device is displayed in the upper left corner of the screen.
 By keeping the left mouse button pressed, you can move the device and place it in your room.
-The room where the device should be is named and even if you place the device outside the room a query will intercept this and place it back into the room. (when you move the device a blue dot is placed at the old position.
+The room where the device should be is named and even if you place the device outside the room a query will intercept this and place it back into the room. (when you move the device, a blue dot is placed at the old position.
 This symbolizes the previous position of the device and plays an important role later during the update).
 It is possible that other blue dots are already in the room.
 These signalize already existing devices in the specific room.

 ![Homepage Example Screenshot](https://raw.githubusercontent.com/showme13467/bachelorsThesis/master/example-images/Webpage7.PNG)

 Now you can see all devices either on the homepage or go to devices List.
 You can also click on the devices within the homepage and also go to the rooms to see the devices within the room in a list.
+Of course all previously created buildings, corridors and devices can be updated on the website.
+For the rooms you have to go back to the admin panel and edit the rooms there.